Tractable Computation of Expected Kernels: Expected Kernels

-In practice, the expected kernels are estimated by sampling.
-Instead, we are interested in tackling this challenge by exploiting the circuits to compute the expected kernel exactly and efficiently.
-We will show that this is possible by leveraging the circuit representations of functions.
-To achieve \emph{exactness}, we first adopt the probabilistic circuit representations for distributions, and further build a circuit representation for kernel functions to allow an exact computation of the expected kernels to be described in circuit operations.
-For \emph{effectiveness}, we exploit the structural constraints on circuits such that the computation complexity can be bounded to be polytime in the size of circuits.
-The necessary background on circuits is presented in Section~\ref{sec: circuit representation} and the tractable computation of expected kernel is demonstrated in Section~\ref{sec: tractable computation of expected kernels}.
+The most commonly adopted solution to estimating Equation~\ref{eq:exp-kernels} and circumventing its computational challenge is to approximate it by sampling.
+Instead, we are interested in defining a large model class guaranteeing its tractable computation and thus providing an efficient algorithm to compute it exactly.
+We will show that this is possible by leveraging circuit representations of functions.
+In summary, we first adopt the probabilistic circuit representations for distributions, and further build a circuit representation for kernel functions to allow an exact computation of the expected kernels to be described in circuit operations.
+Then, we exploit the structural constraints on circuits such that the computational complexity can be bounded to be polytime in the size of circuits.
+The necessary background on circuits is presented in Section~\ref{sec: circuit representation} and the tractable computation of expected kernels is demonstrated in Section~\ref{sec: tractable computation of expected kernels}.

 \paragraph{Expected Kernels in Action} Our proposed tractable computation of expected kernel can be applied to expressive distribution families and it can potentially lead to new advances in kernel-based frameworks.
-To demonstrate this, we show how the tractable expected kernels give rise to novel algorithms to two challenging tasks, where the kernels serve as \emph{embedding for features} in one algorithm, and as \emph{embedding for distributions} in the other, covering the two most popular usages of kernel functions.
-The first one is to reason about the kernel-based regression model with missing features, where an expected prediction can be obtained by the expected kernel results.
-The second one is to perform black-box importance sampling with collapsed samples, where the expected kernel is leveraged to obtain the kernelized discrepancy between collapsed samples, which further gives the optimal importance weights.
+To demonstrate this, we show how tractable expected kernels give rise to novel algorithms for two challenging tasks, where the kernels serve as \emph{embeddings for features} in one algorithm, and as \emph{embeddings for distributions} in the other, covering the two most popular usages of kernel functions.
+The first one is to reason about kernel-based support regression models in the presence of missing features.
+The second one is to perform black-box importance sampling with collapsed samples, where expected kernels are leveraged to obtain the kernelized discrepancy between collapsed samples, which further gives the optimal importance weights.
 We will show the detailed descriptions of the proposed algorithms in Section~\ref{sec: expected kernels in action} and their empirical evaluation in Section~\ref{sec: empirical evaluation}.